WebAssembly/spec/md-proto/WebAssembly.md

 operand values interpreted as signed, with the result having the same sign as the first operand (the dividend).

-**Trap:** Division by zero, when the second operand (the divisor) is zero.
+**Trap:** Integer Division By Zero, when the second operand (the divisor) is zero.

-> This instruction does not trap when the [minimum signed integer value] is divided by `-1`; it returns `0` which is the correct remainder (even though the same operands to `div_s` do cause a trap).
+> This instruction doesn't trap when the [minimum signed integer value] is divided by `-1`; it returns `0` which is the correct remainder (even though the same operands to `div_s` do cause a trap).